-Searching for a karate teacher or karate classes in West Hampstead ?
+Wanting a karate teacher or karate lessons in West Hampstead ?

 What Is Karate?

-Karate is a Japanese martial art whose physical elements seek the progression of defensive and counter-attacking body movements.
-The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects pinpoint the overall development of the individual.
-This is facilitated by way of the discipline and persistent effort required in training.
+Karate is described as a Japanese martial-art whose actual physical aspects seek the continuing development of defensive and counter-attacking body movements.
+The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects target the overall improvement of the individual.
+This is helped through the discipline and persistent effort required in training.

-Our Karate classes in West Hampstead focus on a variety of people, usually one of these three: Men and women that would like to practice a new martial art form or sports activity that keeps them physically fit Those people who are seriously interested in learning Karate & Those who want to develop the ability to protect themselves while increasing their self-confidence in day to day life We can work with men, women and children of any age irrespective of their experience or actual physical ability.
+Our Karate classes in West Hampstead are designed for all types of people, usually one of these three: Those that wish to practice a new self-defense skill or sports activity that keeps them in shape Individuals who are intent on learning Karate & Individuals who want to develop the capability to protect themselves while increasing their confidence in day to day life We can work with men, women and children of any age irrespective of their experience or natural ability.

 Karate practice (West Hampstead ) – Our Karate Classes in West Hampstead

 Karate practice is usually divided into three key activities: